leonvogt/hotwire-dev-tools/README.md

 ### Test on Firefox

-The easiest way is to make us of the [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) tool:
+The easiest way is to make use of the [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) tool:

 ```bash
 npm install --global web-ext